Deployment Process

 Strategy 1: Full package

 A full package install deploys all configuration items that match the package.yaml definition — every area, every ConfigType, every entity type.
-This is the direct install pattern.
+This can be done via direct install or via a full artifact.

 When to use